How Much Does an Answering Service Cost?

 Every industry of every type has its own hidden fees that a large portion of the industry may or may not clearly disclose at the time of purchase and this will equip you to get an accurate picture of what you can expect to pay for virtual receptionist services.

-Long Term Contracts: The bottom line is very few live answering services today require any contracts longer than month to month so we recommend that you avoid them all together.
-The one exception would be for a contract requiring extreme high call volumes (5,000+ a month) that are large enough to require additional hiring and training of staff to meet the demands of the client.
+Long Term Contracts: The bottom line is very few live answering services today require any contracts longer than a month to month so we recommend that you avoid them altogether.
+The one exception would be for a contract requiring extremely high call volumes (5,000+ a month) that are large enough to require additional hiring and training of staff to meet the demands of the client.

 As always the best way to get the best price is by comparing answering service plans side by side and letting the call center earn your business.
 Tell us your needs and we’ll match you up with companies that will compete for your business with their absolute best, most affordable answering service price points.
 It’s fast, it’s free, and it’s smart.